 Weebly uses drag-and-drop for its template customization.
 Weebly also gives you access to thousands of apps, which can be installed with one click.
 This makes it really easy to personalize your website – but as we mentioned can feel a little clunky.

-One of the people we tested found Weebly super easy to navigate:
+One of the people we tested found Weebly a little challenging to navigate:

 During our user testing, one user was impressed with the speed and ease of GoDaddy:

-It’s very easy to put together a site using the interface that they provide.
+It’s very easy to put together a site using the interface that it provides.

 We’ve discussed how easy each builder is to use, which leads on nicely to our next comparison – just how flexible is each platform with its design tools?
 In other words, which platform gives you the most creative control?

-A small issue is that you can’t search for a specific industry theme – instead, you’ll need to scroll through each category to find the perfect one.
+A small issue with its templates is that you can’t search for a specific industry theme – instead, you’ll need to scroll through each category to find the perfect one.
 You won’t be able to preview what each template looks like on a mobile or tablet, either.
 Also, in our testing, we found that Weebly’s mobile responsive themes had poor formatting and that’s a big SEO issue with more people browsing via mobile.

 GoDaddy uses ADI to help design your website.
 It asks a few questions about what type of website you need – a portfolio, business etc – and then gives you a website that’s ready to go.
 GoDaddy’s themes are also far more mobile responsive than that of Weebly’s.

-After this, you have some level of creative control, but it’s limited.
-You can edit the theme and update text boxes, but that’s about it.
+After this, you can edit the theme and update text boxes, but that’s about it.
 Overall, GoDaddy and its ADI are for people looking to get online quickly, rather than design lovers – it’s not quite as design conscious as Wix or Squarespace, for example.

 A good website builder needs to offer more than just a smooth design experience – it should also provide a bunch of handy features, apps, and tools to streamline your website or online store.
-So, which platform has the bigger and better toolbox?
+So, why does Weebly have the bigger and better toolbox?

 In our testing, Weebly came out as the best value for money for building an online store.
 Its clear interface via Square Online’s ecommerce editor makes it easy to start selling online, but it lacks big data tools like managing stock inventory.
-Overall, it’s for small businesses who want an easy and enjoyable user journey.
+Overall, it’s for a small business that wants an easy and enjoyable user journey.

 Thanks to its ADI, GoDaddy is the quickest way of building an online store.
-However, it doesn’t let you sell digital products, and most of its ecommerce features lack the quality and depth found on other platforms.
+Although you can now sell digital products, most of its ecommerce features still lack the quality and depth found on other platforms.

 Social Media Integration

-Weebly wins here, too.
-While both let you embed social buttons, Weebly takes things further by allowing you to add social media feeds directly to your website.
+GoDaddy wins here, too.
+While both let you embed social buttons, GoDaddy takes things further by allowing you to add social media feeds directly to your website.
 This means your visitors can see what you’re tweeting, posting, and sharing at all times.
 It also has a social post creator so you can create your social posts directly from GoDaddy.
 The socials GoDaddy supports are Facebook, Twitter, Instagram, and Pinterest.

 On Weebly, you can choose from thousands of third party apps, which can all be installed with one click.
 Some are free, while others come at a small cost.
 Apps are available covering all the key areas, including marketing, ecommerce, social media, and loads more to help improve your site’s performance.

-If you’re wondering what SEO is exactly, it’s the system which helps your website rank higher on search engines like Google.
+If you’re wondering what SEO is exactly, it’s the system that helps your website rank higher on search engines like Google.
 Essentially, it helps people find your site more easily.